HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 The only data persistence mechanism used in the minimum viable product is a flat file [data repository](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/data-repository) within the desktop application.
 This saves any incoming JSON MQTT messages to the application computer as JSON files, with a random string of numbers as the file name.
 When the application is loaded, the program looks through the data folder and reads every JSON file, creating a route object for each file.
 In the production version an online database would be used instead of flat files, so the information could be loaded by multiple devices.
 For this project it was enough to just save flat files as it mimicked the functionality of an online database.
 A local database could have been created instead of saving flat files, but the files are fairly simple, only containing two columns for coordinates and time.
 Therefore it made sense to save it simply as a JSON file and not over-engineer a solution by using a relational database.

 For the website and M5Stack parts of the system no data persistence was implemented.
 In the production version of the system both of these components would likely have data persistence.
 The web application would require data persistence for instance for user authentication purposes.
-The IoT device may also use some form of persistence to store setup settings, and capture route information should upload or batteries fail; although clearly this would be balanced against the portability of the component.
+The IoT device may also use some form of persistence to store setup settings, and capture route information should upload or batteries fail - although clearly this would be balanced against the portability of the component.

 ### g.
 Details of web technologies in use

 The [web application](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/web-application) was built using the React web framework.
 There were a number of reasons why this proved a good choice of framework: not least because React is extremely popular, topping StackOverflow's 2019 list for both most [Loved and Wanted Web Framework](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-web-frameworks).
 Although popularity is not a positive in itself, the byproducts of having a vibrant ecosystem is - there are plentiful online resources and documentation, and when time comes to scale GuardianCycle it will not be difficult to find a pool of talent who can easily adapt to the technologies in use by the team.

 Aside from its popularity, React also proved a good fit in other ways.
 As React uses a virtual Document Object Model (DOM) and a [reconciliation algorithm](https://reactjs.org/docs/reconciliation.html) it can update changes on page quickly without having to refresh the entire DOM.
 This speed is a key feature for a visualisation tool which is updating repeatedly to show a revised position.
 Also React being based around components allows re-use of code and makes it easy to impose a standard style, this fitted in very well with the object oriented design aspects of development; although admittedly this is likely something that would be used at scale - there was less need for this within a minimum viable product.
 Even so however within the current prototype use was made of [material-ui](https://material-ui.com) a library of web components which allows easy implementation of a standardised and professional user interface.

 For the mapping solution within the web application [mapbox](https://www.mapbox.com) was selected.
 As well as being able to provide a mapping solution that was ideal for the site (clutter-free and easily understandable), they also featured excellent tutorials, compatibility with GeoJSON (one of the standards considered for use) and have a free pricing tier which was an important consideration prior to funding.

 For connecting the website to the MQTT protocol, the [MQTT.js](https://github.com/mqttjs/MQTT.js) client library was used which is written in JavaScript and is intended for both node.js and the browser.
 Consideration was also given the to [Eclipse Paho](https://github.com/eclipse/paho.mqtt.javascript) JavaScript client - indeed the client was integrated successfully into the single page application when investigations were underway to determine the reason for a WebSocket Secure failure - which ultimately turned out not to be dependent on the client library.
 Eventually however MQTT.js was chosen due to its more extensive documentation and because its github repository was more actively maintained than its competitor.

 Hosting was achieved using [Vercel](https://vercel.com) (formerly Zeit) which allows command line deployment of React/node.js web applications in a frictionless manner, and also features a free tier pricing model.
 Vercel also provides robust solutions and good documentation to ensure private API keys (which were required for mapbox) are not publicly viewable once deployed, which was a baseline security requirement.

 ### h.
 Reflective summary
 The initial paper prototype allowed us to develop a basic understanding of what we wished to achieve as well as enabled us to perform some basic user testing.
 This initial design had to evolve in order to accommodate the limitations of the IoT device as well as of course the requirement for the project to be spread across multiple components and protocols.